-RECOMMENDATION: A citizen based model should be considered for the Advisory Council.
+We recommend that a citizen based model be considered for the Advisory Council.
 This Council should include at least one member of the planning profession.

 Other Implementation Issues

 We support the examination of the potential for development permits as a means to consider impacts on natural heritage features.